maxsitt/insect-detect-docs/docs/software/pisetup.md

   you will need it to connect to the RPi via SSH later.
 - Check if the **Localisation** settings are already correct and modify them if needed.
 - Continue to **User** and keep the default `pi` as username.
 Changing the username will break the software functionality, do this on your own risk.
-Choose a simple password, you won't actually need it, as we will set up SSH key based authentication in the next steps.
+Choose a password and note it.
+By default, you will need it when running `sudo` commands since RPi OS version 6.2.
+  Make sure to change this default setting in the [Update RPi](#update-rpi) step.

     ![Raspberry Pi Imager Choose Username](assets/images/raspberrypi_imager_choose_username.png){ width="700" }